 Tags are another way to segregate and distinguish individual contacts on your list.
 FluentCRM lets you add tags that are viewable on your WordPress users page.
 This lets you synchronize and evaluate users based on whether or not they are on your email contacts list.

 The best part of FluentCRM is that you can add these tags automatically with Automation Funnels.
 So whenever a user signs up or subscribes, you can set up your automation funnel to add a tag to the new user/subscriber.

 Dynamic segmentation is one of the most effective contact management solutions FluentCRM offers.
-With Dynamic segmentation you can create custom segments and link it up with your automation funnels.
+With Dynamic segmentation, you can create custom segments and link them up with your automation funnels.
 This way whenever a customer triggers a particular automation they can be added to a dynamic segment.